CP1404/Practicals/prac_05/README.md

 5. This code uses the "Look Before You Leap" (LBYL) approach to checking `if` the key is in the dictionary.
 Change this to use exceptions and the "Easier to Ask Forgiveness than Permission" (EAFP) approach.

+## Are you committed?

+Remember to commit each "small milestone" as you work.
+Now, and for each exercise, is a good time to commit.
+Remember to use a good message in the imperative mood.
+A reasonable message for the above work would be something like:
+`Complete prac 5 state names exercise`

 # Intermediate Exercises

 File: `hex_colours.py`